-The easiest way to see my projects is to have a look at my GitHub account: http://github.com/imifos.
-Hereafter, you can find some additional resources and a few projects that have something interesting to show.
+The best way to see my projects is to have a look at my GitHub account: http://github.com/imifos and read the blog :)

 Brussels Java User Group